 Monday has tons of templates, meaning that you can use it for so much more than simply scheduling.
 Because it’s an all-round productivity tool, you’ll find templates such as blog planning, social media scheduling, sprint planning (for developers), and much more.

 It’s also available in 12 languages, which is much more than Calendly’s 5.
 A free plan is available for up to 2 users.

 Where Calendly wins:

-With Monday.com, you have to purchase a minimum of 3 users, which means that its cheapest plan comes out at $29/month and there’s no free plan.
+With Monday.com, you have to purchase a minimum of 3 users, which means that its cheapest paid plan comes out at $30/month.
 If you need between 1-2 users, this won’t be the right option for you.
 Calendly, on the other hand, offers a free plan with 1 user account.